Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Preliminaries on -groupoids and -categories

-\begin{blanko}{Slice categories.} Maps of $\infty$-groupoids with codomain $S$ form the objects of a slice $\infty$-category $\Grpd_{/S}$, which behaves very much like a slice category in ordinary category theory.
+\begin{blanko}{Slice categories.} Maps of $\infty$-groupoids with codomain $B$ form the objects of a slice $\infty$-category $\Grpd_{/B}$, which behaves very much like a slice category in ordinary category theory.
 For example, for the terminal object $\terminal$ we have $\Grpd_{/\terminal} \simeq \Grpd$.
-Again a word of warning is due: when we refer to the $\infty$-category $\Grpd_{/S}$ we only refer to an object determined up to equivalence of $\infty$-categories by a certain universal property (Joyal's insight of defining slice categories as adjoint to a join operation~\cite{Joyal:qCat+Kan}).
+Again a word of warning is due: when we refer to the $\infty$-category $\Grpd_{/B}$ we only refer to an object determined up to equivalence of $\infty$-categories by a certain universal property (Joyal's insight of defining slice categories as adjoint to a join operation~\cite{Joyal:qCat+Kan}).
 In the Joyal model structure for quasi-categories, this category is represented by an explicit simplicial set.
 However, there is more than one possibility, depending on which explicit version of the join operator is employed (and of course these are canonically equivalent).
 In the works of Joyal and Lurie, these different versions are distinguished, and each has some technical advantages.
 In the present work we shall only need properties that hold for both, and we shall not distinguish them. \end{blanko}

-\begin{blanko}{Families.} A map of $\infty$-groupoids $X \to S$ can be interpreted as a family of $\infty$-groupoids parametrised by $S$, namely the fibres $X_s$.
-Just as for sets, the same family can also be interpreted as a presheaf $S \to \Grpd$.
+\begin{blanko}{Families.} A map of $\infty$-groupoids $X \to B$ can be interpreted as a family of $\infty$-groupoids parametrised by $B$, namely the fibres $X_b$.
+Just as for sets, the same family can also be interpreted as a presheaf $B \to \Grpd$.
 Precisely, for each $\infty$-groupoid $S$, we have the fundamental equivalence

-which takes a family $X \to S$ to the functor sending $s \mapsto X_s$.
-In the other direction, given a functor $F:S\to\Grpd$, its colimit is the total space of a family $X \to S$. \end{blanko}
+which takes a family $X \to B$ to the functor sending $b \mapsto X_b$.
+In the other direction, given a functor $F:B\to\Grpd$, its colimit is the total space of a family $X \to B$. \end{blanko}

-\begin{blanko}{Beck--Chevalley equivalence.} Pullback along a morphism $f: T \to S$ defines an $\infty$-functor $f\upperstar :\Grpd_{/S} \to \Grpd_{/T}$.
-This functor is right adjoint to the functor $f\lowershriek:\Grpd_{/T} \to \Grpd_{/S}$ given by post-composing with $f$.
+\begin{blanko}{Beck--Chevalley equivalence.} Pullback along a map of $\infty$-groupoids $f: J \to I$ defines an $\infty$-functor $f\upperstar :\Grpd_{/I} \to \Grpd_{/J}$.
+This functor is right adjoint to the functor $f\lowershriek:\Grpd_{/J} \to \Grpd_{/I}$ given by post-composing with $f$.
 (The latter construction requires some care: as composition is not canonically defined, one has to choose composites.
 One can check that different choices yield equivalent functors.)
 The following Beck--Chevalley rule (push-pull formula) \cite{Gepner-Haugseng-Kock} holds for $\infty$-groupoids: given a pullback square

 there is a canonical equivalence of functors

 \end{blanko}

 \begin{blanko}{Symmetric monoidal $\infty$-categories.} There is a notion of symmetric monoidal $\infty$-category, but it is technically more involved than the $1$-category case, since in general higher coherence data has to be specified beyond the $1$-categorical associator and MacLane pentagon condition.
 This theory has been developed in detail by Lurie \cite[Ch.2]{Lurie:HA}, subsumed in the general theory of $\infty$-operads.
 In the present work, a few monoidal structures play an important role, but since they are directly induced by cartesian product, we have preferred to deal with them in an informal (and possibly not completely rigorous) way, with the same freedom as one deals with cartesian products in ordinary category theory.
 The following case is the most important for our theory.
 It is defined rigorously in \cite{GKT:HLA}, as a straightforward consequence of results of Lurie. \end{blanko}